-The University of Rochester provides opportunities for all incoming and existing students and employees to participate in prevention and awareness training programs regarding rape, domestic violence, dating violence, sexual assault and stalking.
+The University of Rochester provides opportunities for all incoming and existing students and all new and existing employees to participate in prevention and awareness training programs regarding rape, domestic violence, dating violence, sexual assault and stalking.
+Training programs include information regarding the University's prohibition of domestic/dating violence, sexual assault and stalking, the definitions of these terms as well as information regarding bystander intervention skills and warning signs of abusive behavior.
+For more information on prevention tips or prevention education programming the Title IX Office offers, go to www.rochester.edu/sexualmisconduct.